GideonZ/1541u-documentation/quick_guide.rst

 The modem emulation layer bridges the ACIA chip and the LAN port.
 The modem connects to a server (e.g. one that is running a bulletin board system) through the internet.
-In order to use this, the modem needs to be enabled in the configration menu of the Ultimate application, as well as in the terminal program, e.g. CCGMS.
+In order to use this, the modem needs to be enabled in the configuration menu of the Ultimate application, as well as in the terminal program, e.g. CCGMS.
-The modem will respond to commands such as "ATDT", which is followed by the domain name, followed by a colon and the port numer.
+The modem will respond to commands such as "ATDT", which is followed by the domain name, followed by a colon and the port number.
 For example:

 ATDTAFTERLIFE.DYNU.COM:6400